kamerynjw/kamerynjw.github.io/teaching/2023/math210.md

 Announcements
 -------------

+* (9/27) To turn in your unit 1 metacognition diary on Friday, 9/29: after the exam you should have one final entry, reflecting on the unit as a whole.
+After you finish that, either email me your diary or drop off a physical copy at my office.
+(If I'm not there, leave it in the mailbox.)

 * (9/25) For the midterm week I am holding extra office hours.
 In addition to the times on the syllabus, I'll be in my office M 2:30–3:30, T 9:00–11:00, W 8:30–9:00 and 3:30–4:00.

 * (9/19) **Remember that the first midterm is Friday, September 29th.**